 - renewable energy systems

 - electrical networks

-Mechatronics and Vibration technology (XIII International Scientific and Technical Conference "Vibration-2019.
+Mechatronics and Vibration Technologies (XIV International Conference "Vibration-2020.
 The vibration technology, mechatronics and controlled machines")

 - dynamics of machines and robots

 - vibration system control